 When you are stuck in your dorm room working on a term paper, you will appreciate the fresh air from your Pothos, Rubber Tree, or Spider Plant.
 They can also be purchased at a reasonable price from your local nursery.
 Having an indoor plant is a great way to create a focal point in your dorm room, add color to your space, or simply freshen up the place.

 The best place to save money on your dorm décor is in wall art.
-Shop thrift stores for some great vintage looks, such as large decorative mirrors or paintings.
+Shop thrift stores for great vintage looks, such as large decorative mirrors or paintings.
 Or, create your own more contemporary pieces with a few DIY projects over the summer break.
 You can take your favorite t-shirts and turn them into a tapestry or some of your photos and create a collage.

 Throw Pillows & Blankets